-I need to know what the hazards of copper sulfate [linked by editor to product info at Amazon] solution are.
+I need to know what the hazards of copper sulfate [affil. link to product info on Amazon] solution are.
 I am conducting an electrolysis experiment and have to write up how I controlled the experiment and kept it safe, although I have been able to find the hazards of Copper fumes and other Copper compounds Copper Sulphate solution does not seem to be dangerous.
 If you can enlighten me as to whether it is dangerous and if so in what way I would be most grateful.

 Much obliged,Cassie Solon